 “You’re not going to see this diminish.
 There is a whole bunch of people out there that believe this is a better way,” Seymour said.

 However, it is a very small number that is getting bigger while large volumes of animal proteins continue to be sold each day.

 In the U.S., 50% of meals are consumed outside the home.
 In Canada, it’s around 40%.
 Seymour sees opportunity in increasing the nutritional value of snack foods.

-While online grocery means people don’t have to leave their houses to get food, people still want to socialize, and that will impact food trends.
+While online grocery means people don’t have to leave their house to get food, people still want to socialize, and that will impact food trends.

 At the end of the day, Seymour said, “100 percent of decisions are made emotionally first and rationalized second.”

 Building the food story around pride breaks down all of the complexities of the food trends and brings in an emotion people can get behind.